Skip to main content

 Curly brackets are used to group multiple expressions in the consequent or the else clause.

 Note that a conditional expression always returns a value in MoonBit, and the return values of the consequent and the else clause must be of the same type.
+Here is an example:

 While loop